ForgeRock/appAuthHelper/README.md

 If there is no way to fetch the tokens non-interactively, then the parent frame will be redirected to the OP authorization endpoint, allowing the user to log in (and possibly provide consent for this RP).
 Upon successful authentication, the OP will redirect you back to the configured "redirectUri" which will resume execution within your SPA (ultimately using the authorization code returned to fetch the tokens and save them in sessionStorage).

+*Logging in within an iframe:*

+If you want your users to be able to log in without having to leave your app, you can render an iframe within it and then provide the frame reference to `AppAuthHelper.iframeRedirect`.
+This will trigger an immediate call to the OP's authentication endpoint within the context of that frame.
+When the user returns from the OP, the `tokensAvailableHandler` will be triggered in the same way as it would if the user had been redirected within the context of the full window.

 *Logging Out:*

     AppAuthHelper.logout().then(function () {
         // whatever your application should do after the tokens are removed });

-Calling logout will trigger calls to both the access token revocation endpoint, as well as the id token end session endpoint.
-When both of those have completed, the promise returned from the "logout()" call will be resolved.
+Calling `logout()` will trigger calls to both the access token revocation endpoint, as well as the id token end session endpoint.
+When both of those have completed, the promise returned from the `logout()` call will be resolved.
 At that point you can call `.then()` and do whatever is appropriate for your application.

 ### Using Tokens